Tag Archive for: #codingforkids

 A summer of learning

-Imagine this scenario: a summer where your child plays video games and learns a new valuable skill.
+Imagine this scenario: a Summer Coding where your child plays video games and learns a new valuable skill.
 Here at Simply Coding, this isn’t just a dream scenario, but a reality.
-Let’s be honest, it can be challenging to find something in the summer that challenges children while at the same time allows the children to enjoy what they are doing.
+Let’s be honest, it can be challenging to find something in the Summer Coding that challenges children while at the same time allowing the children to enjoy what they are doing.
 We understand this, which is why what we are doing is revolutionary.
-Our summer programs allow your children to not only learn computer coding skills, but let’s them play Minecraft while they learn!
+Our summer programs allow your children to not only learn computer coding skills but also let them play Minecraft while they learn!

 We developed our software with the realization that children get a real sense of satisfaction if they relate to what they create.
 By working through Minecraft, the kids can compare what they create to what they have already experienced.
 They get excited to see the things that they create in a game that they already know and love.
 As the children evolve in their coding skills, they enjoy the art of coding itself, unlocking their true creativity.